NoeFlandre/personal_website/src/content/blog/2025/essential-reading-august-2025.md

 ## The Hidden Cost of AI-Assisted Learning

-[Read the article](https://nmn.gl/blog/ai-and-learning) by Nemil Dalal ([@nemild](https://x.com/nemild)) • August 2025 • 8 min
+[Read the article](https://nmn.gl/blog/ai-and-learning) by Namanyay Goel ([@NamanyayG](https://x.com/NamanyayG)) • 8 min

-Nemil presents a sobering counterpoint to AI evangelism, examining how AI tools may be creating a generation of developers who can ship code without truly understanding it—trading deep knowledge for quick fixes.
+Namanyay presents a sobering counterpoint to AI evangelism, examining how AI tools may be creating a generation of developers who can ship code without truly understanding it—trading deep knowledge for quick fixes.

 - **The learning crisis**: Junior developers increasingly rely on AI-generated solutions without understanding the underlying principles, potentially creating a knowledge gap that compounds over time as they advance in their careers
 - **Pattern matching vs. understanding**: AI tools excel at providing working code snippets, but developers miss the crucial struggle phase where deep understanding forms—the difference between knowing how to use a solution and understanding why it works